 So then, we must say, with Jesus, that all true followers of Christ are hated and persecuted.
 But what about those believers who are happy and at ease instead of being hated and persecuted?
 There is only one thing to say about these unwise brothers and sisters, and Jesus said it, in Luke 6:25–26: “Woe to you who are full, for you shall hunger!
 Woe to you who are laughing now, for you shall mourn and weep!
 Woe to you when all men speak well of you, for their fathers used to do such things to the false prophets!”

-Let us obey the immutable instructions found in Hebrews 6:1: “Leaving the elementary doctrine of Christ, let us carry on to perfection.”
+Let us obey the immutable instructions found in Hebrews 6:1: “Leaving the matter of the beginning of Christ, let us press on to perfection.”
 Multitudes of believers who, years ago, should have been established in holy living are still confused and bickering over elementary truths of the gospel.
 Only God can help the souls languishing in this condition.
-The few who are willing to grow in Christ, however, may rest in the certain hope that “the God of all grace, who called you into His eternal glory in Christ Jesus, [will] perfect you, confirm you, strengthen you, and establish you” (1Pet.
+The few who are willing to grow in Christ, however, may rest in the certain hope that “the God of all grace, who called you into His eternal glory in Christ Jesus, [will] perfect you, and support, strengthen, and establish you” (1Pet.
 5:10).

-My dear reader, let us ignore the nay-sayers and “press toward the goal, for the prize of the high calling of God in Christ Jesus.”
-Paul encouraged us to have a mind to pursue perfection when he wrote, “Let us, therefore, as many as be perfect, think this way; and if you think anything otherwise, God will also reveal this to you” (Phil.
-3:14-15).
+My dear Reader, let us ignore the nay-sayers and “press on toward the goal, for the prize of the heavenly calling of God in Christ Jesus.”
+Paul encouraged us to have a mind to pursue perfection when he wrote, “Let us, therefore, as many as are perfect, think this way, and if you think any other way, God will reveal even this to you” (Phil.
+3:14–15).
 What a promise from God!
 This promise brings to mind what Jesus said in John 7:17: “If anyone is willing to do [God’s] will, he shall know of the doctrine.”
 Yes, Jesus promised that we would be delivered from our own opinions, as well as the opinions of others, if we are willing to do God’s will!
 It is exciting to know that doing the will of God will lead to knowing the true doctrine of Christ.
 At the same time, God’s people must be forewarned that obedience to God and understanding the truth will bring about the same persecutions and sufferings that Jesus and the earliest believers suffered.

 The world still hates God, and if He is in you, the world will hate you, too.
 But Jesus is the “friend that sticks closer than a brother” (Prov.
 18:24), and he has promised, “I will never leave you, nor forsake you” (Heb.
 13:5).
 It is this assurance that gives us courage to endure hardships and be prepared for that blessed, eternal abode of the redeemed.
 Keeping our eyes on this goal, we can see that being persecuted for the sake of Christ is an honor, not a disgrace.
 It is an honor of which the world is not worthy (Heb.
 11:38), but an honor that helps make us worthy to stand before God “without spot or wrinkle, or any such thing” (Eph.
 5:27).
-Oh, my dear friend, let’s be determined to answer the call of the aged apostle Paul, whose voice still touches the heart, even after many centuries: “Do not be ashamed of the witness of our Master, nor of me, his prisoner.
-On the contrary, join me in suffering for the gospel which is according to the power of God” (2Tim.
+Oh, my dear Friend, let’s be determined to answer the call of the aged apostle Paul, whose voice still touches the heart, even after many centuries: “Do not be ashamed of the witness of our Lord, nor of me, his prisoner; on the contrary, join me in suffering for the gospel that is based on the power of God” (2Tim.
 1:8).